-One among the peculiar Ethiopian festivals is ‘Genna’ – the Ethiopian Christmas – with quite varied ways of celebration from its date to cultural and religious rituals.
-As the country follows its own calendar, Ethiopians celebrate ‘Genna’ – the birth of Jesus Christ – on the 7th of January, almost two weeks after the rest of the world mark the day.
+One distinctive Ethiopian festival is 'Genna' – the Ethiopian Christmas – celebrated with unique cultural and religious rituals, diverging from the global observance due to the country's unique calendar.
+Ethiopians mark the birth of Jesus Christ on January 7th, almost two weeks after the rest of the world.

-Members of the Ethiopian Orthodox Church passes through special 43 fasting days called ‘Tseome Nebiyat’ the fast of the prophets, before the actual day of the Christmas.
-During the fasting days followers abstain from meat and dairy, making them totally vegetarian.
+Members of the Ethiopian Orthodox Church observe a special 43-day fasting period called ‘Tseome Nebiyat,’ the fast of the prophets, preceding Christmas.
+During this fasting period, followers abstain from meat and dairy, adopting a vegetarian diet.

 Observance of "Genna" in Lalibela